aws-samples/sagemaker-ssh-helper/README.md

 sm-local-configure
 ```

-**Caution**: You will use SSH plugins from the IDE running inside your system env with system Python, therefore you should add SSH Helper into your system PATH, e.g., on macOS:
+**Caution**: You will use SSH plugins from the IDE running inside your system env with system Python, therefore you should add SSH Helper into your system PATH.
+Check the path with `which sm-ssh` command, e.g., on macOS it can be `/opt/homebrew/bin/` or the venv:
 ```bash
 sudo bash -c "echo '/Users/janedoe/PythonProjects/sagemaker-ssh-helper-dev-venv/bin' > /etc/paths.d/42-sm-ssh"
 ```